ti-cortex-m4/demo-java-completablefuture/doc/article.md

 >If a stage is completed exceptionally, then all other stages further in the computation chain will be completed exceptionally as well.

-The `whenComplete` method supplies the result of this stage _or_ exception of this stage the given `BiConsumer`.
-This method is executed whether the stage is completed either normally or exceptionally and allows only to consume the arguments, but not to change the result of the stage.
+The `whenComplete` method creates a new stage that upon completion supplies the result (or `null` if none) and the exception (or `null` if none) to the given `BiConsumer`.
+This method is executed whether the stage is completed either normally or exceptionally and preserves the result or the exception of the previous stage instead of computing a new one.

 The `handle` method applies the result of this stage _or_ the exception of this stage to the given `BiFunction`.
 This method is executed whether the stage is completed either normally or exceptionally and allows not only to consume the arguments, but also change the result of the stage (typically to recover from an exception to some default result).